Which school do you want to support?

-As discussed in Lesson 5.5, California’s 1,000+ charter schools operate outside of this system of local governance.
-They receive their charter from a district, county office of education, or the state, but they do not have elected boards or prescribed attendance boundaries and students they must serve.
-They receive public monies but are freed from many of the rules set up in the state’s education code.
-They are accountable for performance and can be closed down by their chartering authority if they don’t meet certain goals or don’t operate in a financially responsible manner.
+As discussed in Lesson 5.5, California’s 1,000+ charter schools operate somewhat outside of this system of local governance.
+Charter schools are authorized by a school district or county office of education, subject to written expectations set out in the charter agreement.
+They are accountable for performance and can be closed by their chartering authority if they don’t meet certain goals or don’t operate in a financially responsible manner.

 Clearly, school districts serve a vital educational role, but they are also economically important as employers and service providers.
 Districts hire teachers, administrators, counselors, aides, and specialists.
 They plan and execute maintenance and upgrades of school facilities.
 They coordinate with city public services on everything from crossing guards to bus routes and schedules.

-The organizational structure and personnel investments of districts can differ a lot; in California the district financial reports on the Ed-Data Partnership website show how school districts allocate resources and allow comparisons.
+The organizational structure and personnel investments of districts can differ a lot.
+School district budgets are public information, but hard to understand in isolation.
+In California the district financial reports on the Ed-Data Partnership website show how school districts allocate resources and allow comparisons.
 But high-level comparisons of staffing structures should be taken with some skepticism.
 Schools involve a lot of part-time roles, from crossing guard to band teacher to web site manager to department chair.
 Those nuances make comparisons wiggly.
 Also, because schools are different sizes, specialist roles like counseling are often shared across campuses.

 When comparing the organizational investments of different schools, it helps to think in terms of the number of full-time equivalent (FTE) positions associated with a role at a school.
 It also helps to compare that number to the number of students affected.
 Staffing ratios can often paint a picture more informative than a simple organization chart can provide.